shichongrui/saws/packages/cognito/README.md

 ## Libraries <a id='libraries'>

-`@saws/cognito` includes 2 libraries to help with interacting with your `CognitoService`. `CognitoClient` for `RestAPIService` backend interactions and `SessionClient` for front end interactions.
+`@saws/cognito` includes 2 libraries to help with interacting with your `CognitoService`. `CognitoClient` for backend interactions and `SessionClient` for front end interactions.

 ### `CognitoClient` <a id='cognito-client'>